 Relevant professional qualifications related to the field of marketing and work experience in an associated area will be considered.

-The MA Marketing course is appropriate both for those who have prior study experience in the Marketing area and for those who have studied alternative disciplines at undergraduate level.
+The MA Marketing course is appropriate both for those who have prior study experience in marketing and for those who have studied alternative disciplines at an undergraduate level.